human-writes/web-components/README.md

 The writing speed depends on the delay between two charaters plus the process time to determine the character to display.
 The delay is 60 milliseconds by default.

 Both components also propose to:
-- make mistakes :angry:
+- make typos :angry:
-- correct mistakes right away :smile:
+- correct typos right away :smile:
-- chain each other with the parameter _depends-on-selector_, eg: with 2 components if the second references the first it starts when the first finishes.
+- chain two components with the parameter _depends-on-selector_, eg: with 2 components if the second references the first it starts when the first finishes.
 - write at random speed.
 The speed is computed from 25% faster to 75% slower than the given speed parameter.

 ## Live demo